COSC3020/theoretical-sorting-kkrweb/README.md

 As we are considering the worst case (and I suppose the general functionality / complexity of the algorithm), all n! possible permutations.
 Covering all n! possible permutations in a guaranteed at worst complexity of O(n) is impossible, as the number of elements scaling with O(n) linearly versus the scaling of n! compares in the worst case do not allign.

-As we know, a best case of O(n) for a sorting algorithm is a simple reality that can occur.
+As we know, a best case of O(n) for a sorting algorithm is a simple reality that can occur depending on something such as a sorted list being provided to a particular algorithm (provided such an algorithm responds well to an already sorted list).
-However, the second an algorithm begins to claim for a trraditional comparison based algorithm that O(n) is guaranteed, that is where problems arise, as explained above.
+However, the moment an algorithm begins to claim for a trraditional comparison based algorithm that O(n) is guaranteed, that is where problems arise, as explained above.